 - the Park is a country park and not a memorial garden which means that discrete plaques approved by the Trust are perfectly acceptable but flowers and other messages are not appropriate.

 - due to its relatively short history (first established in the 1970s) the Park has relatively few mature native trees.
 The trustees are developing a plan whereby in 100 years the Park will have an impressive range of such trees in appropriate places.
 Any trees donated therefore need to be of a species, and planted in a location, that is part of this long term plan.
-This means that trees need to be selected from a limited number of, primarily, native trees (e.g. oak, beech, hornbeam, alder and birch).
-A number of different locations are being identified which means the donors will have a choice of where a tree can be planted as well as the specie.
+This means that trees need to be selected from a limited number of, primarily, native trees (e.g. oak, beech, hornbeam, alder yew and birch).
+A number of different locations have been identified which means the donors will have a choice of where a tree can be planted as well as the specie.

 - as the Park is a country park and not a town park the style and location of new benches is important and need to be agreed with the Trust.